-Here are 13 things you didn’t know about this not-so-scary mammal:
+Here are 12 things you didn’t know about these not-so-scary mammals:

-1. The snooze button.
-While hibernating, bats do not feed or drink, and their body temperature and metabolic rates decrease markedly.
+Although not all bats hibernate (some migrate), those that do stop feeding or drinking while hibernating, and their body temperature and metabolic rates decrease markedly while in this state.
 This energy-efficient state allows them to sleep away the long northern winters.

-2. Hanging out.
-Most bats love to hang (literally) in abandoned mines when trying to beat the summer heat or when seeking a spot to hide during winter.
-These hibernacula, or hibernation roosts, are essential for bat populations and are often destroyed or disturbed by humans and other species.
+Many bats hang (literally) in caves and abandoned mines during the day in summer heat or to hibernate.
+These sites are essential for bat populations and are often disturbed by humans.

-3. Fantastic Mr. Bat.
-There are more than 1,000 species of bats in the world.
-The largest species is the Pteropus bat, also known as flying foxes or fruit bats.
+There are more than 1,300 bat species in the world.
+The largest species is the Pteropus bat, also known as the flying fox or fruit bat.

-6. No Dracula sightings here.
 Despite the spooky tales, most bats do not drink blood — especially the species found in Canada.
 Only three species in the world are known to drink (animal) blood.
-Bats in Canada will eat bugs — mainly night-flying insects, as bats are typically nocturnal and forge when the sun is down.
+Bats in Canada eat insects — mainly night-flying ones, as bats are typically nocturnal and forge when the sun is down.

-8. Visionaries.
-If you’re blind as a bat then you’re not blind at all!
-Contrary to popular belief, bats can see and some even rely on sight completelywhen hunting and flying.
-Nevertheless, most species of bat will find their way in the dark by emitting ultrasonic pulses of sound at objects and listen for echoes.
+If you’re as blind as a bat, then you’re not blind at all!
+Contrary to popular belief, bats can see, and some even completely rely on sight when hunting and flying.
+Nevertheless, most bat species find their way in the dark by emitting ultrasonic pulses of sound at objects and listening for echoes.

 The membranes are also used to collect insects before they are eaten and to catch the newborn bats at birth.
 Some bats use their wings as raincoats, while others use them as blankets.

-10.What’s up (side-down)?
-Bats sleep upside down for very long periods, days or weeks, without falling down.
+How do bats hibernate without falling down?
 They use a special locking mechanism in their ankles that keeps their toes curled and bodies secured.
-It is similar to the mechanism in a horse’s knee that lets it sleep while standing up.
-Since it is far more energy efficient to go down than to go up, bats use gravity to start their flight.
-They simply uncurl the toes on their back legs, open their wings as they drop towards the ground, and start to fly.
+It is similar to the mechanism in a horse's knee that lets it sleep while standing up.
+Since it is far more energy-efficient to go down than to go up, bats use gravity to start their flight.
+They simply uncurl the toes on their back legs, open their wings as they drop towards the ground and start to fly.

-13. Shining the bat signal: NCC has more than 100 properties across Canada, many of which are home to bats.
-Chase Woods in Duncan, BC is a hotspot for these flying mammals and is known to have at least three or four bat species on the property.
+Bats have been documented on most Nature Conservancy of Canada (NCC) properties.
+For example, Chase Woods in Duncan, BC, is a hotspot for these flying mammals and is known to have at least three or four bat species on the property.

-NCC is doing its part to protect bat habitats such as abandoned caves and helped secure the entrance of Queen Victoria Mine near Nelson, BC to protect the bats from curious intruders.
+NCC is doing its part to protect bat habitats like abandoned caves and helped secure the entrance of Queen Victoria Mine near Nelson, BC, to protect the bats from curious intruders.